Lie (film): Plot

-The story starts off with a police informer calling up Bharadwaj (Ravi Kishan) with information on criminal Padmanabham (Arjun Sarja) saying that Padmanabham is at a bar wearing a suit.
-Bharadwaj, along with a few police officers, enters the bar.
-A man holds a waitress there at gunpoint, and Bharadwaj shoots him, allowing the waitress to leave.

-A. Sathyam (Nithiin) is a good-for-nothing son of a widowed mother (Poornima).
-He is unemployed and lives off of his father's monthly pension.
+Sathyam (Nithiin) is a good-for-nothing son of a widowed mother (Poornima).
+He is unemployed and lives off of his late father's (Suresh) monthly pension.
 He is unmarried and fantasizes about marrying an American girl.
 By a quirk of fate, Sathyam, along with a stranger named Chaitra (Megha Akash), who has a dream to win a lot of money, end up in Las Vegas, where they decide to only lie with one another.
 Shortly after, they start to fall in love with one another through their beautiful lies.

 At the National Investigation Agency (NIA), a frustrated officer named Bharadwaj (Ravi Kishan) is desperate to nab an elusive criminal named Padmanabham (Arjun Sarja), who has escaped the long arm of the law for 19 years.
 Padmanabham is a famous Indian ropewalker and magician, but he is also a master of disguise.
-Thus, the NIA has no idea what Padmanabham looks like.
+Thus, the NIA has no idea what he looks like.
 He is now suspected to be residing in the USA.
 Bharadwaj has drafted a sharp officer named Aadi (Sriram) to discover Padmanabham's hideout and identity by following a suit which he has purchased and is assumed to have an obsession with.
 The operation of this mission is called Sholay, implying that Aadi is the showman.

-All along, Padmanabham tries to go after the team, which is trying to trace him, only to end up with Sathyam.
-Sathyam was a part of this operation the whole time.
-The rest of the film is about how Sathyam is related to the entire operation floated to crack Padmanabham, and how the hero-villain duo and other characters race against time.
-In the end, Sathyam kills Padmanabham for good.
+All along, Padmanabham tries to go after the team, which is trying to trace him, only to end up with Sathyam, who was a part of this operation the whole time and the actual showman.
+Then the cat and mouse game ensures between Padmanabham and Sathyam who lost their most trusted members in the battle including Aadi, and Viswanatham (Nassar) Padmanabham's right hand man in order to protect Padmanabham's identity.

+However, Sathyam manages to theft the suit of Padmanabham, and then he gets to know that the suit had implanted with unidentified fingerprints.
+Then he hides it in secret.
+Later, Padmanabham turns up under disguise as Bharadwaj reveals it to Satyam that the fingerprints belong to the Indian Army Chief Subratho Roy.
+Then Padmanabham's plans reveal that he wants to theft the Indian Army weaponry by using his fingerprints.
+Being a Hand Painting Artist, he gifted his latest hand painting to Padmanabham, and then he sets up a fake theft of his painting sends it to Steve an expert in collect or arranging the fingerprints in an order at Vegas.
+Then, he successfully transferred it into the suit.